omega-gg/vox/doc/money.md

 you and possibly pulling specific content down.
 However, you retain final control over your content and its hosting given the technology surrounding VBML and [Semantic Player(s)](https://omega.gg/about/SemanticPlayer) are entirely open.
 Even this very platform could be forked and hosted under your conditions.
-However you should know that our software will never force users to do something against their will, if one wants to skip or avoid a video chunk he shall retain the power to do so.
+However our software will never force users to do something against their will, if one wants to skip or avoid a video chunk he shall retain the power to do so.

 If you have technical questions on how to achieve this, tell us here: https://omega.gg/discord